samsonasik/ForceHttpsModule/README.md

 Introduction
 ------------

-ForceHttpsModule is a configurable module for force https in your ZF2/ZF3 Mvc Application.
+ForceHttpsModule is a configurable module for force https in your ZF2/ZF3 Mvc and Expressive Application.

 Features
 --------